 Did you know I have a OFF GRID ARTIST BLOG? click this text to go

-So the studio was fun to build, but it didn't seem complete.
+So the studio was fun to build, but it didn't seem quite complete.
 For one it was only 12x16 and didn't have room for all the things I wanted to do.
-So next I added a front porch for metal working with a view, and then a back porch for the wood working aspects of my artwork.
-But I needed more space for final sealing, and the 'clean work' some of the sculptures require.
+So next I added a front porch for metal working with a view.
+Then a back porch for the wood working aspects of my artwork.
+It was evident shortly after that I needed more space for final sealing, and the 'clean work' some of the sculptures require.

 There was a 18x10 shed attached to the studio filled to the brim with junk and storage.
 I emptied it out and viola! a year later it is the 'Guest house' (still working on a cool name).
 A place to extend the studio, have art and family guests, running water and a toilet and also important: to hold storage.

 Using a lot of recycled wainscoting, left over lumber, and discounted or free windows saved thousands of dollars.
 But I felt I had to buy a good compost toilet- which cost a pretty penny.
 I had built a good homemade compost toilet in the house but visitors seem almost afraid of it!
-So for the GH, I opted for a Separate toilet which has more aspects similar to the traditional water using toilet.
+So for the GH, I opted for a Separett toilet which has more aspects similar to a traditional toilet.
 It did cost 1000$, BUT it saves 10,000 gallons of water per year and is easy to use.